devdogio/RucksackDocs/Database/Database.md

 Below you'll find a Mongo database example.

+!!! notice
-> Note that you most likely don't want to create a direct connection to your database for security reasons.
+	You most likely don't want to create a direct connection to your database for security reasons.
 This a demo only.

 ```csharp
 using System;